 Why is most modification and support delivered by the OEM within OGP?

 Different industries use channel partners differently.
 The Oil, Gas, and Petrochemical industry is advanced with major development projects where the strongest OEMs deliver huge integrated solutions.
-This demands a big and capable delivery organisation, which is normally outside the capabilities of most channel partners and system integrators.
+This demands a big and capable delivery organisation, which is normally outside the capabilities of most channel partners and system integrators, as these are usually smaller independent companies.
 Some specialised package suppliers still base their control systems on channel partners or even supply it themselves, but these packages are small parts of the lager systems.
-After winning a hugely competitive new project, the OEM’s project organisations will try to maintain the customer relations and will hopefully be supporting their end users in a less competitive environment.
-Having an organisation adapted to huge competitive delivery projects motivated to regain revenues is maybe not the best setting for end users.
+After winning a hugely competitive new project, the OEMs project organisations will try to maintain the customer relations and will hopefully be supporting their end users in a less competitive environment.
+Having an organisation adapted to huge competitive delivery projects motivated to regain revenues is maybe not the best setting for the end users.

 The challenge on complex ICSS systems is to find product specialists.
 The use of channel partners is one source of finding these experts.
-There are a number of benefits for the end user.
+There are a number of benefits, including:

 - May have simple delivery models fit for purpose (E.g. Modifications).